seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <p>

 The way Fairlearn handles sensitive columns is different than way we handle them in the Seldonian Engine library.
 In the Engine, we one-hot encode sensitive columns.
 In Fairlearn, they integer encode.
 This is why we have two columns, M and F, in the dataset used for the Engine, whereas they would have one for defining the sex.
 It turns out that our M column encodes both sexes since it is binary-valued (0=female, 1=male), so we can just tell Fairlearn to use the "M" column.
-We also can drop the "offset" column which is a column of ones that we use in the Engine if the dataset.include_intercept_term parameter is True, which in our case it was.

 {% highlight python %}
     ######################